Igneous Cap & Tether in basalt shown from the top, seated on a 28-410 bottle neck

 Posted by Ray Aldridge on

 The Smart Water bottle is a fixture of ultralight backpacking, and not solely because it's light and inexpensive.
 Its real value is compatibility: it threads onto nearly every backcountry water filter on the market.
-That comes down to its neck — a 28mm thread, specifically the 28-410 standard — which has become the de facto sizing convention in the lightweight backpacking ecosystem.
+That comes down to its neck, a 28 mm thread known as the 28-410 standard, which has become the de facto sizing convention in the lightweight backpacking world.

 A wide-mouth bottle like a Nalgene is durable and well-proven, but its opening isn't compatible with most filtration accessories.
-Filling one with filtered water requires filtering into a separate container first and transferring — additional steps, additional gear.
+Filling one with filtered water means filtering into a separate container first and transferring: extra steps, extra gear.

 Setup comparison